Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Plenty - Yarrambat has 58 active public transport stops, all of which are bus stops.
-These stops are served by six different routes that together facilitate 3,258 weekly passenger trips.
-The area's transport accessibility is rated as good, with residents typically residing 353 meters from the nearest stop.
+Plenty-Yarrambat has 58 active public transport stops operating within its boundaries.
+These are served by a mix of buses along six individual routes, collectively facilitating 3,258 weekly passenger trips.
+Transport accessibility is rated good, with residents typically located 353 meters from the nearest stop.

-On average, there are 465 trips per day across all routes, which equates to approximately 56 weekly trips per individual stop.
+Service frequency averages 465 trips per day across all routes, equating to approximately 56 weekly trips per individual stop.

 Frequently Asked Questions - Transport